AdamCCross/power-outages/README.md

 ### Univariate Analysis

-This sections begins Exploratory Data Anaylsis with the exmination of single variabel distributions.
+This section begins Exploratory Data Anaylsis with the examination of single variable distributions.

 It is first important to see how major power outages have been trending in the dataset over time.
 <iframe